What Is Auto Refinancing and Is It Right for You?

 STEP 1: Collect your information.
 You’ll need your VIN (Vehicle Identification Number) and loan details available, including the amount left on the loan and the name of your lender.

-STEP 2: Apply to refinance your loan.
-You can apply online, at any branch or over the phone.
+STEP 2: Find your rate & apply.
+You can get started online, at any branch or over the phone.

 STEP 3: Complete your application.
 You’ll sign online to finalize your loan.
 Once finalized, UW Credit Union will pay off your old loan and establish your new loan with us.